 If you want a fast-growing tree to plant in Illinois with fragrant spring flowers, the thornless honeylocust is a good choice.

-This tree’s thin, airy crown provides dappled shade underneath.
-Use this tree on your commercial property hillsides to help stabilize soil and control erosion.
+It also tolerates pollution, salt, and drought.
+Its slender, airy crown offers dappled shade underneath.
+Plant this tree on commercial property hillsides to help stabilize soil and prevent erosion.

 2. Japanese Lilac

-If you’re looking for something to place near outdoor seating areas that offers flowers and fragrance, try the Japanese lilac tree.
-It can be an anchor in one of your landscape beds or mixed with other plants of various sizes to create a lush area.
+If you’re seeking a plant to enhance outdoor seating areas with flowers and fragrance, consider the Japanese lilac tree.
+It can serve as a focal point in your landscape bed or be combined with other plants of different sizes to craft a lush, vibrant space.

-The best tree for commercial properties blooms in clusters of creamy, white flowers with a sweet fragrance, delivering an early summer delight for approximately two weeks.
+The ideal tree for commercial properties produces clusters of creamy-white flowers with a sweet aroma, offering an early summer spectacle that lasts about two weeks.

-The Japanese lilac tree can reach a height of up to 30 feet, with a spread of 15 to 20 feet.
-It grows in a graceful, upright, attractive shape with reddish bark that has white markings.
+The Japanese lilac tree can grow up to 30 feet tall and spread between 15 to 20 feet.
+It features a graceful, upright form with reddish bark marked with white.

-Japanese lilac tree leaves are simple and oval, measuring 3 to 6 inches in length.
-Medium-green leaves turn pale greenish-brown in autumn before falling off.
+Its simple, oval leaves are 3 to 6 inches long, turning pale greenish-brown in autumn before dropping.

 3. Triumph Elm